What is Available?

 The Turner Fund

 If you have suddenly encountered unanticipated expenses related to your education The Turner Fund may be able to help!
 This new fund has been established by the COCC Foundation to help students with short term emergency expenses.
-Download the application by clicking here.
+Application is not available at this time.

 COCC Honors Scholarship